 These are the books that no transit map enthusiast should be without, and there are a surprising number available.
 This is a list of every relevant title that I know, including out of print books and obsolete editions.
-I start with a London focus, then move out to the rest of the world, and finish with some of my favourite books on design, cartography, and usability.
+There are now so many books that I have split them into a clickable list.
+Each section starts with the most recent title.

 Metrokaarten van der Wereld